adshao/fibos-cli/README.md

-    transfer               Transfer FO from account to account deposite               Deposite EOS from mainnet to FIBOS withdraw               Withdraw EOS from FIBOS to mainnet exchange               Exchange EOF with FO
+    transfer               Transfer FO from account to account deposite               Deposite EOS from mainnet to FIBOS withdraw               Withdraw EOS from FIBOS to mainnet exchange               Exchange EOS with FO
     system                 Send eosio.system contract action to the blockchain. help                   Display help for [cmd]
 ```